cwwang1979/BoneMarrow/README.md

 # BoneMarrow

 ## Publications
-If you use this software in your research, please cite our publications:
+If you use this software in your research, please cite our publication:

 Ching-Wei Wang, Sheng-Chuan Huang, Jeff L Gaol, Yu-Ching Lee, Shwu-Ing Meng and Yu-Jie Shen "Deep Learning for Bone Marrow Cell Detection and Classification on Whole-Slide Images."
 Medical Image Analysis (under review).